neurodatascience/QLS612-Overview/setup/setup.md

 ### Some quick general notes on instructions

-- There is no difference between `Enter` and `Return` in these instructions, so just press whatever the equivalent on your keyboard is whenever one is stated
+- There is no difference between `Enter` and `Return` in these instructions, so just press whatever the equivalent on your keyboard is whenever one is stated.

 - If you already have some of these things installed on your computer already that should (theoretically) be okay.

 - However, for example, having multiple different Python installations on your computer can lead to incredibly frustrating issues that are very difficult to debug.
   As such, if you have already installed Python via some other application (not Miniconda/Anaconda), we strongly encourage you to uninstall it before following the instructions below.
   You _must_ have Python installed via Miniconda for this course.

 ### OS-specific installation instructions